HalimaBouzidi/HADAS/README.md

 ## Overview

 This repository contains the Python implementation of HADAS Framework for Hardware-aware Dynamic Neural Architecture Search.
 The framework is built upon:
-- AttentiveNAS: Framwork for Neural Architecture Search
+- AttentiveNAS: Framweork for Neural Architecture Search
 - Pymoo: Framework for Multi-objective Evolutionary Optimization.

-For more details, please refer to our paper [HADAS: Hardware-Aware Dynamic Neural Architecture Search for Edge Performance Scaling](https://arxiv.org/pdf/????) by Halima Bouzidi, Mohanad Odema, Hamza Ouarnouhgi, Mohammad Abdullah Al-Faruque, and Smail Niar.
+For more details, please refer to our paper [HADAS: Hardware-Aware Dynamic Neural Architecture Search for Edge Performance Scaling](http://arxiv.org/abs/2212.03354) by Halima Bouzidi, Mohanad Odema, Hamza Ouarnouhgi, Mohammad Abdullah Al-Faruque, and Smail Niar.

 If you find this implementation helpful, please consider citing our work: